 - At AS and A level components A, B and C have regular topic tests to monitor progress and provide information for reports.
-Final exams are sat at the end of year 12 for AS and year 13 for A level. - Students are given clear instructions as to practical and coursework (NEA) deadlines throughout the coursework.
+Final exams are sat at the end of year 13. - Students are given clear instructions as to practical and coursework (NEA) deadlines throughout the coursework.